ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ## Part 2: Define information barrier policies

+> [!IMPORTANT]
+> As you define information barrier policies, make sure to set those policies to inactive status until you are ready to apply them.
+Defining (or editing) policies does not affect users until those policies are set to active status and then applied.

 When you have a list of user segments and the information barrier policies you want to define, select a scenario, and then follow the steps.

 - [Scenario 1: Block communications between segments](#scenario-1-block-communications-between-segments)
 - [Scenario 2: Allow a segment to communicate only with one other segment](#scenario-2-allow-a-segment-to-communicate-only-with-one-other-segment)

-> [!IMPORTANT]
-> As you define information barrier policies, make sure to set those policies to inactive status until you are ready to apply them.

 ### Scenario 1: Block communications between segments